slsa-framework/slsa-github-generator/CONTRIBUTING.md

 #### Code of Conduct

-> TODO: Is there a CoC for the OpenSSF that we can point to?

-Please make sure to read and observe the [Code of Conduct] and [Community Values]
+Please make sure to read and observe the [Code of Conduct].

 #### Setting up your development environment